nevalang/website/content/docs/style-guide/index.md

 ## Naming Conventions

-A general rule is that an entity's name should inherit context from its parent scope, eliminating the need for redundant context duplication
+A general rule is that an entity's name should inherit context from its parent scope, eliminating the need for redundant context duplication.

+Good naming arrives naturally from the development process rather than artificial creation.
+It eliminates the need for comments.

 - **Packages**: Use `lower_snake_case` for package names up to 3 words.
 - **Files**: Exactly the same as for files